Aldlevine/the-architect/README.md

     - The number of open requests for each service.
     - The average execution time of requests for each service.
     - A list of subscribers and their message criteria.
-5. __SRV__: *service registry connect signal*
+5. __REG__: *register message*
-  - This is a special message scheme that connects service registries together.
+  - This is a special message scheme that gives the service registry info about the service.
-  - The purpose of this is to enable multiple replicas of the service registry to share access to services.
+  - It should be the first message sent by any service worker.
+  - For a service that will accept requests {REQ} it must include the `uri` header with the service name.
+  - It can also, under special circumstances, be used to connect multiple service registries together.

 ### message